syedsaqib2457/php-hash/documentation/add-node-process.md

 This is required for authenticating system user access.

+The value must be a `numeric ID` with a string length of `30 characters`.

 ### Response Example

 This is an example response body from the example request in `JSON` format.